-the Risk Framework, the Governance

-Statement, and the Admissions and

-Terminations policy.
-The wide range of

-expertise among Board members as well as

-their experience as users, either employers

-or members of the Fund, means the Board

-is well placed to provide useful and relevant

-feedback to the Committee.
+We also reviewed and commented on a number of documents including the Communications and Engagement and Responsible Investment policies.
+The wide range of expertise among Board members as well as their experience as users, either employers or members of the Fund, means the Board is well placed to provide useful and relevant feedback to the Committee in all these areas.